 Terrain 1: Effort

 In this terrain, the practitioner has a dedicated regular practice and it takes discipline to stick with it.
 Spiritual practice is experienced as something the practitioner must work at deliberately, slowly developing skill and insight through conscious effort and intention.
 Usually the Effort stage doesn’t present major life challenges.
 The biggest problem at this stage is the struggle with motivation.
-You wonder whether you’re wasting your time, whether the whole thing is worth the effort – hell, you could be watching TV!
+You wonder whether you’re wasting your time, whether the whole thing is worth the effort – you could be watching Netflix!

 That said, there are many benefits to practice even at this stage, such as relaxation, calming anxious thoughts, insights into patterns of thinking and feeling and relating, and even the working-through and elimination of dysfunctional habits and behaviours.
 All this is enormously valuable in it’s own right; noticing these benefits helps motivate the practitioner to keep going.